microsoft/autogen/samples/apps/autogen-studio/frontend/README.md

 ## setting env variables for the UI

-- please look at env.default
+- please look at `.env.default`
-- make a copy of this file and name it `env.development`
+- make a copy of this file and name it `.env.development`
 - set the values for the variables in this file